- WHAT WE DO

 There is no solution that fits all situations.
 Every organization has its own unique learning needs.
 Just because it is cool to gamify, does not mean it should be applied in every situation.
 Analyzing the real problem, gauging the target audience, and conducting a thorough cost-benefit analysis, must be accomplished before deciding if this is the right way forward.
 Implementing gamification into your workforce should only be undertaken if it is the best approach to achieve the desired learning outcomes.

 Gamification may not work in all situations.
 But that does not mean that it’s just a fad and does not work at all!
-Gamification is a learning strategy that works if implemented well.
+Gamification of learning is a strategy that works if implemented well.

 At Designing Digitally, Inc., we work with our clients to educate them about gamification and gauge for themselves how it can benefit their business.
 We take successful gaming principles and apply them to your corporate environment in a manner that helps achieve your learning goals.